puetzp/vec2checkd/README.md

 ## ToDos

 * Extend the Prometheus configuration object with authentication options (as the server may be shielded by a reverse proxy).
-* Extend the Prometheus and Icinga configuration objects with custom proxy options (setting HTTPS_PROXY and HTTP_PROXY in the environment would cause *both* clients to connect to Prometheus/Icinga2 via this proxy).
 * Also provide a means to interpret a PromQL query result of type "matrix".